 A BROTHEL UNCOVERED

 We, at Free for Life, work hard for the rescue and restoration of every girl we can.
-Recently, our team heard through a whistleblower that there was a brothel close to our Krishanagar Border Monitoring Station where the owners were holding many underage girls.
+Our team heard through a whistleblower that there was a brothel close to our Krishanagar Border Monitoring Station where the owners were holding many underage girls.
 In total, we found sixteen girls that were being trapped and abused in this brothel.
 All of them were minors and all were from Nepal.
 Luckily, we were able to contact fifteen of the families and send nearly all the girls back to their home villages in Nepal.

 Still, one girl remained.
 Her name is Chandra, and she was not able to be repatriated to her family.
 This is her story.

 Her story took a turn for the worse, however, when she was sent to work at a relative’s home in Chitwan by her father and stepmother.
-Chandra begged and pleaded not to go, but she ultimately had no choice as her parents kicked her out and her relatives dragged her away from her home.
+Chandra begged and pleaded not to go, but she ultimately had no choice as her parents kicked her out, and her relatives dragged her away from her home.
 Once Chandra arrived in Chitwan, she was immediately put to work doing exhausting manual labor.
 One evening, she ran away from her relative’s house and traveled to Kathmandu in search of better opportunities.
 The only employment she could find was at a local dance bar.
 Chandra was still a young girl and naïve to the allure of high paying jobs.
 A man in the dance bar told her of a glamorous job in a luxurious hotel where she would simply clean rooms and get paid well.
 Chandra accepted the man’s offer.

 The Indian trafficker, who met them at the hotel, was skilled in manipulation and knew exactly how to get them across the border.
 He sent two younger children with them, knowing that if anyone interviewed the four of them at the border, the guards would assume they were a family.
 The trafficker was correct, and all four children managed to successfully cross the border of Nepal into Dehli, India.
 Tragically, once they crossed the border, they realized they had made a horrible mistake.
 It was then they learned that they had been sold to a brothel owner in India – a brothel that held 35 Nepalese girls.